mathmb1986/mathmb1986/README.md

 - 👋 Hi, I’m @mathmb1986
 - 👀 I’m interested in ...
 Game Design
 - 🌱 I’m currently learning ... lua C# C++
 - 💞️ I’m looking to collaborate on ...
-BuildGameCompagny lol
+Build GameCompagny
 - 📫 How to reach me ...

 <!---